F/A-18B Systems Research Aircraft in flight. Project Summary

 F/A-18B Systems Research Aircraft in flight.

-Key technologies investigated aboard the F-18 SRA included advanced power-by-wire concepts, electric-powered actuators and mechanical systems, fly-by-light (fiber optic cable) systems and advanced computer architectures.
+Key technologies investigated aboard the F-18 SRA included advanced power-by-wire concepts, electric-powered actuators and mechanical systems, fly-by-light (fiber optic cable) systems, and advanced computer architectures.
 Future aircraft that might benefit are civil transports, next-generation general aviation and military aircraft.
-In addition, the program developed advanced flight-test techniques.
+In addition, the project developed advanced flight-test techniques.

 - Accelerate the transition of new aerospace technologies to commercial, military, and access to space vehicles.